-Detail Amount Pupil premium funding allocation this academic year £185,882.00 Recovery premium funding allocation this academic year £25,512.00 School-Led Tutoring funding allocation this academic year £31,924 Pupil premium funding carried forward from previous years £19,714 Total budget for this academic year £243,318.00
+Detail Amount Pupil premium funding allocation this academic year £184,748 Recovery premium funding allocation this academic year £52,578 School-Led Tutoring funding allocation this academic year £13,095 Covid Catch-Up Funding allocation this academic year £7,892 Pupil premium funding carried forward from previous years £4,352 Total budget for this academic year £262,665

 At The Latimer Arts College, we all share one key aim: for each individual to secure personal success by aiming for excellence in all that they do.
 We place no boundaries on ambition, no limits on aspirations and no barriers in the way of achievement.
-We work together to ensure that everyone in our learning community feels respected, valued and is provided with every opportunity to be the best that they can be!
+We work together to ensure that everyone in our learning community feels respected, valued and is provided with every opportunity to be the best that they can be.
 To achieve this, we actively encourage our students to develop the qualities and skills that will prepare them for life-long success.
-Our aim is to encourage each person to uphold both our College values of Honesty, Excellence, Ambition, Respect and Teamwork and the fundamental British values of democracy, rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.
+Our aim is to encourage each person to uphold both our Latimer values of Honesty, Excellence, Ambition, Respect and Teamwork and the fundamental British values of democracy, rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.
 We want all to make a positive contribution to both our local community and wider society.

 The aim of our pupil premium strategy is to support disadvantaged students to achieve that goal, including those who are already high attainers.
 We will also consider the challenges faced by other vulnerable students, such as those who have a social worker and young carers.
-The provision we have outlined in this statement is to support their needs, regardless of whether they are disadvantaged or not.
+The provision we have outlined in this statement is to support their needs.
 Our aim is underpinned by the relentless passion for ensuring all disadvantaged and vulnerable students have all the essentials to support their learning and well-being therefore, do not feel any different to their non-disadvantaged peers.

-Quality first teaching is at the heart of our approach: this is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit all students in our college.
-Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged students' attainment will be improved alongside progress for their disadvantaged peers.
+Quality first teaching is at the heart of our approach: this is proven to have the greatest impact on closing the disadvantaged attainment gap and at the same time will benefit all students in our school.
+Implicit in the intended outcomes detailed below, is the aim that non-disadvantaged students' progress matches that of their disadvantaged peers.

-Our strategy is also integral to wider college plans for education recovery, notably in its targeted support through the National Tutoring Programme and in-school tutoring for student's whose education has been worst affected, including non-disadvantaged students.
+Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme and in-school tutoring for student's whose education has been worst affected by missed learning, including non-disadvantaged students.

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help students achieve excellence.

-To ensure they are effective we will:
+We will:

-- Ensure all disadvantaged students have the essentials to support their learning and well-being - Adopt a whole college approach in which all staff take responsibility for disadvantaged student outcomes and ensure high aspirations - Identify where intervention is required early and ensure proven strategies are used to narrow the gap - Work closely with parents and carers to ensure there is a holistic approach to student attainment ensuring all parents and carers have the tools needed to access and give students the support required - Enable all disadvantaged students to access the rich extra-curricular provision on offer and be well-rounded individuals, and therefore be equipped to flourish in life and achieve high ambitions.
+- Ensure all disadvantaged students have the essentials to support their learning and well-being - Adopt a whole school approach in which all staff take responsibility for disadvantaged student outcomes and ensure high aspirations - Identify where intervention is required early and ensure proven strategies are used to narrow the gap - Work closely with parents and carers to ensure there is a holistic approach to student attainment ensuring all parents and carers have the tools needed to access and give students the support required - Enable all disadvantaged students to access the rich extra-curricular provision on offer and be well-rounded individuals, and therefore be equipped to flourish in life and have high ambitions